Caterpillar Equipment — Key Facts

 | Best for | Overall value, financing ease, resale | Grade control, telematics | Ag-adjacent contractors, seasonal payments |

 The Cat 320 wins outright on resale value — at 3 years, Cat holds 68–75% of new value vs 63–70% for Komatsu.
 For financing, this means lower effective carrying costs despite similar list prices.
 The Komatsu PC210LCi's iMC automatic grade control is a genuine competitive advantage on grading-intensive work.
-The John Deere 210G's JD Financial seasonal payment program (no payments in winter months) is uniquely valuable for contractors with agricultural revenue patterns.
+The John Deere 210G's captive seasonal payment program (no payments in winter months) is uniquely valuable for contractors with agricultural revenue patterns.

 Financing Options for Caterpillar Equipment